 “We've got people in the company like (Providence Project Director) Michael Khan who've worked with us for 10 years and for that period of time he's been immersed in that storytelling,” Adam says.

-“The old man passed away seven years ago now, but he always loved to tell stories and I still remember him telling us about everything he learned doing Livingston Estate (the Perth project before Providence); those stories get retold to Michael and to Michael's team and the organisation is built around those stories.
+“The old man passed away seven years ago now, but he always loved to tell stories and I still remember him telling us about everything he learned developing Livingston Estate (the Perth project before Providence); those stories are retold to Michael and to Michael's team and the organisation is built around those stories.

-“Very quickly they understand that while still important, we are not just driven by cash flows and feasibilities and sales targets, they understand that the culture of our organisation is different to that.
+“They understand very quickly that while still important, we are not just driven by cash flows and feasibilities and sales targets,.
+They understand that the culture of our organisation is different to that.

-“It's a culture that's very, very difficult to get in a big pubic company because you don't get the Project Director or the Community Development Officer sitting in the room with the directors of the company and hear the stories about where the company has come from and where it is going.”
+“It's a culture that's very, very difficult to achieve in a big public company because you don't get the Project Director or the Community Development Officer sitting in the room with the directors of the company listen to stories about where the company has come from and where it is going.”